Pylons-tech/pylons/docs/spec/02_state.md

 ## Executions

-Execution objects are <!-- need general object description here, what is the file with this code? where does it live in the repo? -->.
+Execution objects are instances created when a user actually runs a recipe.
+The data structure contains information about the specific coins, items, recipe and outputs involved in the execution.

+The definition of a recipe can be found in [`execution.proto`](LINK).

 ```go
 type Execution struct {